yamada-kd/Relation/README.md

 ## imdbReuters.py
 Calculates computation time of model with "Attention", "Linear Attention" or "Relation" or without any of them for IMDb or Reuters Newswire Classification dataset, provided by TensorFlow.

+## wikitext.py and wikitext.sample.txt
+Calculates computation time of model with "Attention", "Linear Attention" or "Relation" or without any of them for WikiText-103 dataset.
+WikiText-103 includes pairs of a header and sentences in an instance.
+The task is classification, in which each method classify whether the input sentence belongs to the secondary level of headers (= = [string] = =) or the other level of headers; the secondary level of headers is positive flag (1) and the other level of headers is negative flag (0).
+The file "wikitext.sample.txt" includes sample instances.